Skip to content

 What the Science Says

 The oxidative stress burden in competitive swimmers is measurable and significant.
 Studies on pool swimmers have found elevated plasma malondialdehyde (MDA, a lipid peroxidation marker) and reduced antioxidant enzyme activity compared to age-matched non-swimming controls - a pattern consistent with chronic, undertreated oxidative load.
-Tart cherry anthocyanins address this through two mechanisms: direct free radical scavenging and COX-1/COX-2 anti-inflammatory pathway inhibition.
-Howatson et al. (2010) documented reduced IL-6 and faster recovery of muscle force production in endurance athletes consuming tart cherry concentrate (https://pubmed.ncbi.nlm.nih.gov/24150602/).
-The full-body muscle damage pattern in swimming makes the COX-pathway anti-inflammatory effect particularly relevant - it doesn't target a specific region, it systemically reduces inflammatory cytokine levels across all affected tissue.
+Taurine addresses this directly through membrane stabilization and free radical scavenging.
+Miyazaki et al. (2004) showed that 2,000mg/day of taurine reduced creatine kinase and oxidative stress markers after eccentric exercise (https://pubmed.ncbi.nlm.nih.gov/15309381/).
+The full-body muscle damage pattern in swimming makes systemic antioxidant support particularly relevant - taurine protects cell membranes across all affected tissue, not just a single muscle group.
 Magnesium is important for shoulder health specifically.
 The rotator cuff and scapular stabilizers require adequate magnesium for proper neuromuscular control - suboptimal magnesium impairs the fine motor coordination that protects shoulder joints at high stroke volumes.
 Abbasi et al. (2012) showed magnesium supplementation significantly improved sleep quality and increased serum melatonin while lowering cortisol (https://pubmed.ncbi.nlm.nih.gov/23853635/).
 For swimmers doing two-a-days or high-volume training cycles, deep sleep quality is the primary variable that determines whether shoulder inflammation clears or compounds session to session.
 L-theanine's cortisol-modulating effect, documented by Kimura et al. (2007) (https://pubmed.ncbi.nlm.nih.gov/16930802/), supports faster transition from the post-session catabolic state - relevant for high-volume swimmers who are chronically in a state of partial recovery.

 Key Recovery Nutrients